eth-cscs/cpp-course-2024/concepts/concepts.md

 <div class="hcenter">

+# TODO
-# TODO Write an overload set of functions that plays differently depending on type
+Write an overload set of functions that plays differently depending on type
+# TODO
+Or write an template class with different specializations

 </div>